-Are you thinking about taking on a pay equity analysis?
+Are you thinking about taking on an internal pay equity analysis?
 Here are five things to consider before you start:

 - What are your objectives?